adrianbacceli/Knowledge_Management/content/02_Cybersecurity/Blue Teaming/Security Principles/Identity & Access Management (IAM).md

 IAM also tracks changes in role assignments, which is useful when doing yearly reviews or compliance checks.
 Updating IAM policies regularly—especially to follow the “least privilege” rule—helps make sure that only the right people have access to what they actually need, and nothing more.

 ---
+## 🧾 **Principle of Least Privilege (PoLP)**

+**Core Principle**: _“Only give users the minimum access they need to do their job.”_

+- Limits access rights for users, applications, and systems.
+- Reduces the attack surface and potential damage from breaches.
+- Applies to **files, systems, networks, APIs**, and more.

+---
 ## 🔐 **Multi-Factor Authentication (MFA)** or **Authentication Factors**

 Here’s a breakdown: